Shanghai eases 2-week shutdown, letting some residents out

 In Shanghai, more than 200,000 cases but no deaths have been reported in the latest wave of infections.

-The government eased restrictions by announcing residents of Shanghai neighborhoods that have had no cases for at least two weeks would be allowed out of their homes starting Tuesday.
-It said they could go to any other area that also had no new cases during that time.
+The government eased restrictions by announcing residents of areas with no cases for at least two weeks can leave their homes starting Tuesday.
+It said they could go to other areas that also had no new cases during that time but were urged to stay home when possible.

-Shanghai has 7,565 such “prevention areas,” according to city officials cited by state media.
-They gave no details of how many people were affected.

-People in 2,460 “control areas” with no new cases in the past week were allowed out but can’t leave their neighborhoods, the government said.
-Residents are barred from leaving their homes in “quarantine areas” that have had infections in the past week.
+Such “prevention areas” have about 4.8 million people, The Paper reported, citing city officials.
+It said all but 500,000 of those were in less crowded suburbs.

+The shutdown of Shanghai, home of the world’s busiest port and China’s main stock exchange, has prompted fears manufacturing and global trade might be disrupted.

+Automakers in Shanghai, a manufacturing center, have suspended or reduced production due to interruptions in supplies of components.
+The port’s management says operations are normal, but European Union Chamber of Commerce in China has estimated the volume of cargo it handles every day has fallen 40%.

-The abrupt shutdown caught Shanghai households by surprise and prompted complaints they were left without access to food or medicine and were unable to look after elderly relatives who lived alone.
+Residents complained the shutdown left them without access to food or medicine and unable to look after elderly relatives who lived alone.

 The government distributed packages of vegetables and other food for a few days at least twice to some households.
 Others said they received nothing.

-A video that circulated online Saturday showed what the caption said were people in the Songjiang district breaking into a supermarket and carrying away cartons of food.
+A video that circulated online Saturday showed what a caption said were people in the Songjiang district breaking into a supermarket and carrying away cartons of food.

-Another showed people thrusting their fists into the air in front of what appeared to be government employees wearing hooded white protective suits.
-A third showed what it said were apartment dwellers, barred from going outside, shouting appeals for help out their windows.
+Police denied the event occurred in Shanghai.
+A police statement Tuesday said the video was posted by a man in Kunshan, west of Shanghai, but not when or where it was shot.
+It said the man received unspecified “administrative penalties” for “disrupting public order by fabricated facts.”

-The Associated Press was unable to find the source of the videos or verify when and where they were shot.
-The supermarket video was labeled with an account number from China’s popular Sina Weibo social media service, but the video doesn’t appear on that account.
+The Associated Press was unable to find the source of the video or when and where it was shot.

-The ruling party requires Chinese social media operators to enforce censorship and remove videos and other postings about banned topics.
-Social media and online bulletin boards are filled with complaints about the Shanghai shutdown and appeals for food or medicine.
-It is unclear how many others might have been deleted.

-Complaints about food shortages began after Shanghai closed segments of the city on March 28.

-Plans called for four-day closures of districts while residents were tested.
-That changed to an indefinite citywide shutdown after case numbers soared.
-Shoppers who got little warning stripped supermarket shelves.
+Official plans in late March called for suspending access to districts of Shanghai for four days at a time while residents were tested.
+After case numbers soared, that changed to an indefinite citywide shutdown with only a few hours’ notice.

-City officials apologized publicly and promised to improve food supplies.
-Despite that, residents said online grocers often sold out early in the day or were unable to deliver.
-Online commerce companies said they added hundreds of employees to increase deliveries.
+Despite a promise by city officials to improve food supplies, residents said online grocers often sold out early in the day or were unable to deliver.
+Vendors said they added hundreds of employees to speed deliveries.

 On Tuesday, a State Department statement said the U.S. government decided “it is best for our employees and their families to be reduced in number” due to “changing circumstances on the ground.”